RasmusRendal/ai-languagetutor/README.md

 As it stands, this is merely a POC.

 ## Usage:
-To use it, you need an API key from [OpenAI](https://platform.openai.com/).
+To use it, you need an API key from [OpenAI](https://platform.openai.com/) (A free account gets you 18$ worth of content, which lets you run this program for a long time).
 Set the environment variable `OPENAI_API_KEY` to your key, and run `./src/main.py`.
 You should get something like the following interaction:
 ```